PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 #### Installation:

 ```
 1. Unzip the image.
-It will inflate to ~4.2Gb
+It will inflate to ~7 Gb
 2. Write the image to a sd card with min size of 8 Gb.
    Better would be 16 Gb or more
 3. If you want to enable Wifi on first start,